siramsay/100-days-of-code/log.md

 **Thoughts:**

 **Link to work:**
-1. Githb - repo is private, will make public and add link here within the next few days
+1. Githhb - repo is private, will make public and add link here within the next few days

 ### Day 22: 2020 December 8, Tuesday